5afe/safe-client-gateway/README.md

 [![Actions Status](https://github.com/safe-global/safe-client-gateway/workflows/safe-client-gateway/badge.svg?branch=main)](https://github.com/safe-global/safe-client-gateway/actions)
 [![Coverage Status](https://coveralls.io/repos/github/safe-global/safe-client-gateway/badge.svg)](https://coveralls.io/github/safe-global/safe-client-gateway)

+⚠️ This project is no longer being maintained.
+A new version which supports the same API can be found on https://github.com/safe-global/safe-client-gateway-nest.
+For the teams running an instance of this service, we strongly advise using the new version as it will include new features and any security related updates.

 ## Motivation

 This project is a gateway between the Safe clients ([Android](https://github.com/safe-global/safe-android)/ [iOS](https://github.com/safe-global/safe-ios)/ [web](https://github.com/safe-global/web-core)) and the Safe backend services ([transaction service](https://github.com/safe-global/safe-transaction-service) and Ethereum nodes).
 It is providing a more UI-oriented mapping and multi-sourced data structures for ease of integration and rendering.